Amaranth819/WideResnet-tensorflow/README.md

 1. Use the command "python train.py" to train a model.
 The training configuration can be found in config.py.
 2. Look for the training model and log in the file directory ./model and ./log.
 3. After a training, you can continue you training by using the command "python continue_training.py".
 In this file, you can set up your own epoch of continuing training.
+4. Use the command "python eval.py" to evaluate your model on the testing dataset.